uchicago-library/attachment-converter/doc/releasing.md

 `make launchpad-revision` can be left to run in the background, and should take about 10-15 minutes to finish.

+The `make debian-dist-publish` rule behaves the same as in the previous section, copying these files to our public webspace at `dldc.lib.uchicago.edu/open/dist/attc`:

+- `attc_0.2.10-4~resolute_amd64.deb`
+- `attachment-converter_0.2.10.orig.tar.gz`

+(With whatever the correct version and revision numbers are, of course.)

 ### The aftermath

-Our account on Debian Launchpad is set up, and the UChicago DLDC `gpg` key is associated with that account.
+The UChicago DLDC is set up with a PPA on Debian launchpad, with the UChicago DLDC `gpg` key as its public key and Matt Teichman as an admin.
 It takes Launchpad 1-2 hours to build the project.
 It notifies you by email when you first upload it with `dput`.
 If the job fails, it will send you an email notification.
 If the job succeeds, you won't get a second email notification.

-The user should then be able to install `attc` by running the following commands:
+Once Launchpad has built and deployed the package, the user should be able to install `attc` by running the following commands:

 ```console
 $ sudo add-apt repository ppa:uchicago-dldc/attc